 Blot thoroughly and then dampen the entire spot with clear white vinegar.
 Wait a few minutes.
 When the area is dry, moisten it again with clear water, blotting with a dry cloth after every application of the damp cloth.
 If the fabric has a pile, brush in the direction of the pile when it is dry.

-For more details on specific stains please contact the Sales Office.
+For more details on specific stains please contact our Office.